 RBI(Reserve Bank of India) Governor Shaktikanta Das on Friday addressed his third press conference regarding the coronavirus (COVID-19) related measures.
-The governor announced a cut in the repo rate by 40 basis points (bps) to 4 per cent, while the reverse repo rate was simultaneously reduced to 3.35 per cent.
+The governor announced a cut in the repo rate by 40 basis points (bps) to 4 percent, while the reverse repo rate was simultaneously reduced to 3.35 percent.

-“MPC also decided to continue with the accommodative stance as long as it is necessary to revive growth and mitigate the impact of COVID-19 on the Dec while ensuring that inflation remains within the target,” the central bank’s monetary policy statement read.
+The MPC has also agreed to continue the accommodative stance as long as it is appropriate to revive growth and mitigate the effect of COVID-19 on Dec while ensuring that inflation remains within the aim, “read the monetary policy statement of the central bank.”

-Das said that the monetary policy transmission has improved and added that improvement in passing lower rate to the borrowers has been noticed across various segments.
+Das said that the monetary policy transmission has improved and added that improvement in passing a lower rate to the borrowers has been noticed across various segments.

 Coming to the moratorium, the RBI governor said that the loan moratorium will be extended by three months till August 31, making it a six-month moratorium.